 This MSc Programme is specifically focused to provide research training simultaneously with Arabic language training.
-It is designed to include all the pertinent requirements of the one-year research-training masters degree (the ‘1' of the ‘1+3' model) as set out in the ESRC Postgraduate Training Guidelines.
+It is designed to include all the pertinent requirements of the one-year research-training master's degree (the ‘1' of the ‘1+3' model) as set out in the ESRC Postgraduate Training Guidelines.
 ALL the research training or subject-specific modules are taught at Durham and are components of ESRC recognised research training masters at Durham.
 On completion of the programme, it is anticipated that students will have fulfilled the requirements of a normal ESRC research training masters, as well as having attained their language proficiency.

-Specifically the course will include:
+Specifically, the course will include:

 Consult the MSc Arab World Studies degree regulations for further information on modules taken in Years 1 and 2.

-Students will need to negotiate their particular optional choices and pathways in discussion with the Director of the programme Professor A. Ehteshami, with students sharing a common generic methodologies and Arabic skills base, but having freedom to develop particular strength in fields of their choice.
+Students will need to negotiate their particular optional choices and pathways in discussion with the Director of the programme Professor A. Ehteshami, with students sharing common generic methodologies and Arabic skills base, but having the freedom to develop particular strength in fields of their choice.

 Entry Requirements for Postgraduate Programmes

 - You will normally need to have a good honours degree (2:1, upper second or a first) or its equivalent, in an appropriate subject from a recognised university.